Kanishk2207/doctor-portal/readme.md

     - The Patient Service will be available on port `8082`.

+## Docs
+For the swagger docs, You have to

+  - the auth-service server

+  - The docs are available at http://localhost:8081/docs/

 ## Deployment with Kubernetes
 Kubernetes scripts are provided to deploy the application in a microservice architecture.